Monte Walsh (1970 film): Plot

-Time goes on, Shorty being desperate, robs Chet's hardware store.
-He shoots and kills Chet.
-At Chet's funeral, Cal tells Monte that The Slash Y Ranch has closed leaving Monte out of work.
-Monte goes after Shorty "to do the law's work".
+Time goes on, Shorty being desperate, robs Chet's hardware store, shoots and kills Chet.
+Before Chet's funeral, Cal tells Monte that The Slash Y Ranch has closed, leaving Monte out of work.
+Instead of going to the funeral Monte heads after Shorty "to do the law's work".
 While searching for Shorty, Monte finds out that Martine is "in a bad way".
-He goes to see her, but he arrives too late. she has died.
+He goes to see her but he arrives too late, she has died.
 Monte is mourning at Martine's death bed when Shorty calls him out for a showdown.

 Monte pursues Shorty through a slaughterhouse.
 Shorty shoots Monte in the arm.
 Monte manages to slip around and confront Shorty.
-Shorty holsters his pistol, and Monte shoots the unarmed Shorty.
-As Shorty dies, Monte says to him, or maybe to himself as Shorty might already be dead, "I rode down the grey... you had to sit him high."
+Shorty holsters his pistol and Monte shoots him anyway.
+As Shorty dies, Monte says to him, or maybe to himself as Shorty might already be dead, "I rode down the grey... you had to sit him high".
 Monte is on his own.
 The theme of the last scene is a repeat of the opening scene where Monte sees a wolf and prepares to shoot it.
 While aiming, he is talking to his horse (in the opening scene he was talking to Chet) and segues into the same story he told in scene one about a man, Big Joe Abernathy, who used to wrestle wolves.
 He doesn't shoot the wolf.
 He rides off into the "New West".